I need human help to enter verification code (office hours only)

 Z’man Simchateinu: Celebrating Sukkot Together

 The Festival of Sukkot is known as z’man simchateinu - the season of our joy!
-We’ll gather together in our beautiful Beth El sukkah, built right into our Founders Grove, to celebrate the beginning of the weeklong festival with an evening service on Wenesday, October 16, and a morning service on Thursday, October 17.
+We’ll gather together in our beautiful Beth El sukkah, built right into our Founders Grove, to celebrate the beginning of the weeklong festival with an evening service on Monday, October 6th, and a morning service on Tuesday, October 7th.
+Just prior to the evening service on October 6th, join us at 5:30pm to celebrate the unveiling of our new Sukkot Garden!

-The Shabbat that falls during Sukkot doubles our joy, and this year we’ll celebrate with a special blessing for the newest members of our Beth El community.
-The service will also be accessible on Zoom.
+This year our joy of the season will be amplified as we are joined by Jewish music superstar Dan Nichols!
+Dan will perform in a concert for our whole community on Thursday, October 9th at 5:30pm.
+During the concert, we’ll celebrate with a special blessing for the newest members of our Beth El community.
+The concert will be held in our Sanctuary and will also be accessible on Zoom.
 We’ll conclude with a delicious dinner for all, enjoyed together in community under our beautiful oak trees, with the opportunity to bring our plates to enjoy the meal in the sukkah.

 Planning to build a sukkah?
 Sign up to host for the whole day or for a shorter period if that’s best for your household.
 We’ll be organizing two-hour blocks so even if you host you’ll have time to visit others.

 And, if you’d also like to host at another time during the holiday, just us know that, too.
-Add your information to this sign up sheet or contact Emily Marthinsen with questions
+Add your information to this sign up sheet or contact Yonathan Frisch with questions

 Simchat Torah: A Celebration for Everyone!

 Our High Holy Day season goes out with a bang, as we celebrate reading the last few verses of the Torah in Deuteronomy and start right back up again with the first few verses of Genesis.
 Join us for a Simchat Torah Party for all ages full of ruach [spirit], Torah inspired activities, Torah reading, and high energy singing and dancing with support from our 4th Friday musicians!
 We’ll also honor our newest YAFE [Youth and Family Education] learners with a special blessing.
 The celebration concludes with the unscrolling of the whole Torah around our Sanctuary!
-This joyful end of our High Holy Day season is especially accessible for younger children, teens and their families.
-We will conclude with a pub-style, Simchat Torah inspired, trivia night led by Beth E'ls very own Trivia Master, Ethan Andelman!
+This joyful end of our High Holy Day season is especially accessible for younger children, teens and their families and will conclude with a dedicated learning session for adults and teens.

-This year, Simchat Torah also marks the first anniversary, on the Hebrew calendar, of the brutal Hamas attacks in Southern Israel.
-Before we begin this year’s Simchat Torah celebration, we will gather briefly at 5:00pm in the Sanctuary in order to recite Kaddish.
+Simchat Torah now also marks the anniversary, on the Hebrew calendar, of the brutal Hamas attacks in Southern Israel that took place on October 7, 2023.
+Before we begin our Simchat Torah celebration, we will gather briefly at 5:00pm in the Sanctuary in order to recite Kaddish.